 1767 May14 - JOHN EUBANK is appointed overseer of the road in the room of ( in place of ) EUSEBIUS STONE.

 1770 Aug 9 - Ordered that RICHARD FLOYDE & JAMES GATEWOOD attend with their gangs do assist JOHN EUBANK in making a causeway at the Bridge near the Glebe. [ Refers certainly to the Glebe of the old Ivy Church near the bridge crossing Maracossic.
 The map above of Drysdale Parish shows the location of Ivy Church to be three miles northwest of Sparta, a location that conforms to the location in the road orders. ]

 It is likely that the family named Eubank who lived along this road in 1862 would have a connection to John Eubank, Sr., of the road orders, above.
 The 1860 census lists in the Bowling Green Township, James Eubank, age 52 (born 1808) on page 681, residence 842.
 His occupation is chair maker.
-This James Eubank may be a son of Thomas Eubank, who lived in Drysdale Parish and signed a Religious Petition in 1808.
-He is probably a younger brother to John Eubank, Jr. who married Margaret Newman and George Eubank who married Delilah Williams.
+This James Eubank may be a son of Thomas Eubank, who lived in Drysdale Parish and signed a Religious Petition in 1808, and was administrator of the estate of Mary Eubank in 1795.
+Thomas is probably a younger brother to John Eubank, Jr. who married Margaret Newman and George Eubank who married Delilah Williams.

 Map: New Market/Edmundsbury/Maracossic Creek - Caroline from David John Mays, Edmund Pendleton : 1721-1803, A Biography, page 34

 Comparing the Bowling Green / Sparta Neighborhood and the 1860 Caroline census